When Magic Kills The Magician

 If he lives to learn from them.

-During an escape attempt in 1930, Karr the Magician died in front of a crowd of onlookers by a car driving into him while he was still working on the straight jacket.
+During an escape attempt in 1930, the Chicago magician died in front of a crowd of onlookers by a car driving into him while he was still working on the straight jacket.

 Charlie Rowen, professionally known as, “Karr the Magician” had made a name for himself escaping from straight jackets and jumping into piles of broken glass and staples (like ya do).
 To Charlie these were staples in his act.

-In 1930, Chicago magician Charlie had been performing as usual.
+In 1930, in Chicago Illinois, Charlie had been performing as usual.
 He was trying a feat in which he would be strapped in a straight jacket while a man in a car drove directly at him.

 That gave Charlie Karr about 10 seconds to extricate himself from the jacket and dodge the oncoming car.